How to Apply

 The University of Michigan Wolverine Pathways was established to increase the high school graduation rate, college acceptance, and retention rates of academically promising scholars.
-The Wolverine Pathways teachers assistants will provide exemplary service and expertise in their given subject area of E/LA, science, social studies, or math to the communities of Ypsilanti, Southfield, and/or Detroit.
-They will co-facilitate the program for highly motivated 7th- 12th grade scholars.
-We are looking for teachers assistants to fill positions for the summer session, and upcoming winter and fall Saturday sessions, and next summer (2019).
+The Wolverine Pathways teachers assistants will provide exemplary service and expertise in their given subject area of E/LA or math to the communities of Ypsilanti, Southfield, and/or Detroit.
+They will co-facilitate the program for highly motivated 7th - 12th grade scholars.
+We are looking for teachers assistants to fill positions for the fall session.

-Teachers assistants co-teach pre-developed curriculum to highly motivated students during the four week summer session, and eight week fall and/or winter Saturday sessions.
-E/LA, science, or math teacher assistant: Professional development, TBD, Session: Monday, July 2, 2018 - Thursday, July 26, 2018.
+Teachers assistants co-teach pre-developed curriculum to highly motivated students during the seven week fall session.
+E/LA or math teacher assistant: Mandatory professional development, Saturday, September 22, 2018, Tentative Session Dates: Saturday, October 6, 2018 - Saturday, November 17, 2018.

 - Assist classroom teacher in explaining information, answering student questions, facilitating small group student learning, and evaluating and grading assignments